 When a person thinks of cannabis edibles, they probably don’t think of beverages.
-That was until a company called Mirth Provisions had the brilliant idea of including cannabis in their sodas.
-The company is based in Washington and offers quite a range of THC infused beverages.
-The long list of flavors includes Lemon Ginger and Pomegranate to name but a few.
+That was until a company called Nowadays had the brilliant creating a cannabis-infused spirit.
+The company offers a range of THC Drinks.
+They have multiple options for dosing including 2mg, and 6mg beverages.

-Apparently, each bottle contains enough THC to get two people sufficiently buzzed, that is if you are in the mood for sharing.
-For a single person, one bottle could last a few days depending on their needs.
-These sodas are exclusively for recreational uses, and apparently, they go down pretty well at relaxed house parties.
+Each bottle contains 16-17 dosed sots.
+For a single person, one bottle could last a few weeks depending on their needs.
+This THC-infused drink is exclusively for recreational use, and apparently, goes down pretty well at relaxed house parties.